glFusion/metatags/README.md

 Recommendation: Put your metatag autotags in the &quot;bodytext&quot; section of your articles to prevent them from being used on the home page and in topic lists.
-If more than one of the same tag type, e.g. &quot;meta:desc&quot; is found, the first one encountered will be used.
+If more than one of the same tag type and priority is found, the first one encountered will be used.

 ##CONFIGURATION